pheebcodes/personal-site/src/content/index.md

 controllers, and anything else i can put on a [perma-proto](https://www.adafruit.com/product/571).

-as a day job, i was most recently a senior software engineer on the enterprise team at webflow. previously i worked at glitch building the code editor and other developer tools, and before that i was architecting a new website in react for autozone. i'll be starting at my next job in june.
+as a day job, i'm a technical lead at hubspot. i was most recently a senior software engineer on the enterprise team at webflow. before that i worked at glitch building the code editor and other developer tools.

 trans rights are human rights, black lives matter, abortion is healthcare, and fascism is a loser ideology.